dnieuw/ViromeBrowser/cran-comments.md

 ## Package update
-This is an update of the viromeBrowser from 1.0.0 to 1.1.0 because I added a lot of extra functions to the app and restructured the layout
+This is an update of the viromeBrowser from 1.1.0 to 1.2.0 because the code from the rbokeh package has been completely replaced

 ### Test environments
-* local Windows 10, R 3.6.3
+* local Windows 10, R 3.6.3, R 4.0.1
 * local Ubuntu 18.04.4 LTS, R 3.6.3
 * local CentOS Linux release 7.9.2009, R 3.6.0